nyusuf01/edgar-degas/README.md

 #### MVP

 - Allows users to select art piece from drop down menu
-- Display image, title, Bio ( year of birth until year of death )
+- Display image, title, year of work, classification, department to be found in.
 - Delete previously rendered content upon new search